-Ice fishing requires a freshwater fishing license for those 15 and older; you can get your fishing license online using MassFishHunt.
+Ice fishing requires a freshwater fishing license for those 15 and older.
+Get yours at MassFishHunt.
 Anglers are allowed up to five hooks through the ice at one time.
 A hook is defined as an angling device attached to the line of a tip-up or jig stick that is designed to take one fish at a time.
 This includes plain hooks, treble hooks, spinners, spoons, bait harnesses, jigs, or plugs.
 The device in question is not restricted to a single hook—lures with multiple treble hooks count as one hook in the water.
 Hooks can be on any combination of tip-ups or jig sticks, but no more than five hooks total.

 All anglers must be able to tend their own hooks (tip-ups or jig sticks).
-Adults may assist minors with cutting holes or removing hooks, but minors must be capable of tending tip-ups or jig sticks on their own.
+Adults may assist minors with cutting holes or removing hooks, but minors must be capable of tending their own tip-ups or jig sticks.

 You can buy bait or catch your own.

-Bait may be taken by licensed anglers at any time for personal use by all lawful methods, including a rectangular net not exceeding 36 square feet of net area, or by a hoop or circular net not exceeding 6 feet in diameter or with a fish trap with openings not exceeding 1 inch.
+Licensed anglers can take bait for personal use by all lawful methods, including a rectangular net not exceeding 36 square feet of net area, or by a hoop or circular net not exceeding 6 feet in diameter or with a fish trap with openings not exceeding one inch.
 Nets designed to gill fish are prohibited.